 Beth is deeply committed to Judaism and sharing that commitment with the next generation...L'dor V'dor.
 She is excited to be combining her passion for helping people make connections with her professional expertise and her dedication to Judaism.

 Jenna Leopold Shulman

 Connecting people to one another has been an integral part of who Jenna is.
 Long before social media, Jenna was someone that everybody called when they needed a connection – a roommate, a job, a friend, a date, a plumber.
 She has a long track record of matches (romantic and non-romantic alike!), many resulting in true success.

 In 2012, she was recognized as one of the Alexander Muss High School in Israel’s (AMHSI) 40@40 and in 2014, she was named one of Atlanta's Top 40 Under 40 by the Atlanta Jewish Times.
 In 2015, Jenna was also named as an outstanding example of a Jewish community innovator.
 Additionally, she has served on numerous steering, leadership and advisory committees, both in and outside the Jewish community, for many years.

-Professionally, Jenna serves as the CEO of JELF (Jewish Educational Loan Fund), a non-profit organization that is dedicated to helping students pay for college or other higher education.
+Jenna is married, has two young boys and also serves as the CEO of JELF (Jewish Educational Loan Fund), a non-profit organization that is dedicated to helping students pay for college or other higher education.